-Primulas and Primroses
+4. Primulas and Primroses

 I have some tiny, wild, purple primroses, which grow in my rockery but the ones shown above are F1 Hybrids.
 They come up in spring and flower for about two months.
-The are perennials and come up year after year, as long as you don't let them dry out.
+They are perennials and come up year after year, as long as you don't let them dry out.

-Virginia Creepers will climb up 50 feet with no problem.
+Virginia creepers will climb up 50 feet with no problem.
 They are vigorous climbing vines that start off green and turn a brilliant shade of red in autumn.

 You can see that they sometimes climb right up the side of a house and swarm over the roof.
 It looks wonderful for a couple of months, but heaven help you if you don't like pruning things.
 This little rascal can strangle a tree, block gutters, and cause damp to your walls.